quixio/quix-streams/docs/windowing.md

 **Example:**

-Imagine we receive the temperature data from the sensor, and we need to calculate only a minimum temperature for each 10-minute tumbling window.
+Imagine you receive the temperature data from the sensor, and you need to calculate only a minimum temperature for each 10-minute tumbling window.

 ```python
 from datetime import timedelta